Band members Related acts

 Kay Evans, Sandra Jackson and Judy Williams became friends while attending Memphis' Messick High School.
 Interested in music, they started singing at school assemblies and local events.
 Their big break came in 1967 when they entered a local talent contest and won.
 The winning prize included an audition with Stax Records.
 Impressed by the trio, Stax signed them to it's newly formed HIP subsidiary; in the process making them the first female group signed by the Stax organization (and one of the few white acts on the company's recording roster).

 Teamed with producers/songwriters David Porter and Isaac Hayes, the group made its debut with 1967's 'For a Little While' b/w 'Would You, Could You' (Hip catalog number H-109).
 While the single did little outside of Memphis, Hip agreed to release a follow-up record.
-Released as a single, 'Condition Red' b/w 'Didn't Know Love was So Good' (Hip catalog number HIA 8005) provided the group with an unexpected hit.
-A classic slice of teen death drama the song's DOA message and sound effects were simply hysterical.
+Released as the follow-on, 'Condition Red' b/w 'Didn't Know Love was So Good' (Hip catalog number HIA 8005) provided the group with an unexpected hit.
+A classic slice of teen death drama, the song's DOA message and sound effects were simply hysterical.

 With the single peaking at # 46 on the national charts, Hip wasted no time jumping at the resulting marketing opportunity,.
 Rushed into the studio to record a supporting album, 1969's "Sugar Coated Goodees" found the trio teamed with producer Don Davis.
 Musically the set offered up an odd mix of pop moves, pseudo-soul ('Girl Crazy') and remakes of girl group classics ('My Boyfriend's Back' and 'He's a Rebel').
 Since none of the three girls was a particularly strong singer, all eleven tracks were sung in group unison, giving much of the set a somewhat bland feel.
 While the heavy orchestration occasionally threatened to push the LP into MOR territory, there were quite a few winners.
 'A Little Bit of You' was a great slice of pop; they turn in one surprisingly raunchy cover of The Swingin' Medallions' Double Shot' and 'Jilted' was noteworthy for its risqué he-left-me-pregnant lyric.
 A strange album, but well worth having in your collection.